-What Is Molly?
+Is Molly Dangerous?
 Mapping Out the Dangers of This Club Drug

-Are you worried about someone you love using the dangerous club drug Molly?
+Are you worried about someone you love using the dangerous club drug Molly, an illicit drug?
 Or perhaps taking the drug yourself?
 It’s essential to understand the drug and its risks so that you can help yourself or those in your life make informed decisions.

 In this article, we will explore “What is Molly?” and detail its potential dangers.
 Our goal is to help guide concerned family members and anyone else dealing with addiction impacted by this drug onto a more positive path toward recovery.